rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 ## Executive Summary

-The business generated a total revenue of $55M through 26K orders with a profit of ~ $27M in the years 2016 to 2020.
+The business generated a total revenue of $45M through 21K orders with a profit of ~ $27M in the years 2016 to 2019.

-R**evenue and order volume showed a parallel upward trend till 2019 and dropped significantly in 2020 due to the pandemic.
+**Revenue and order volume showed a parallel upward trend till 2019.
 Over the years a quarterly trend emerged, where revenue and growth showed a decline from Q1 to Q2 and then an increase from Q3 to Q4.
 This pattern can be explained by the end of year festive surges.**

 The **major drivers** of the seasonality trend were- **computers, cameras and camcorders, cell phones and TV and Video**.

 Overall, computers were the major contributor in revenue and order volume.
 Games and Toys were the least contributors to revenue while TV and Video category drove the least orders.
-Profit margins were comparable across product categories.
+Profit margins were comparable across product categories which indicates performance is driven by revenue, order volume or Average Order Value(AOV).

 Regionally, the **United States** contributed to nearly half of the total revenue while countries like France earned the lowest revenue but the AOV was comparable across the countries which indicates that differences in order volume led to the differences in performance.

-Since the United States drove a revenue of ~23M which is almost half of the total revenue, the focus is on this market to identify levers of growth and areas of improvement.
+Since the United States drove a revenue of ~19M which is almost half of the total revenue, the focus is on this market to identify levers of growth and areas of improvement.